jtomchak/jstoelm/_posts/2018-01-10-20-building-a-compiler-part-1.md

   * If there's one concert thing I learned in 2017, it's that regardless of your specific domain of knowledge, learning more about ideas, patterns, and concepts relating to your domain, will absolutely without a doubt make you better and broaden your abilities within that specific domain.
   * For example, learning Elm has made me a better JS programmer.
 Learning (or struggling with) Haskell has helped when learning Elm and Functional Programming.
 Learning by building a compiler can only help to serve us while we try to understand the high level abstractions.

-## Bit of what Meow Lange will look like
+## Bit of what Meow Lang will look like

 ```sh
 let five = 5;